csvql/jcql/REPORT.md

 - Nested
   - This allows subqueries to be nested inside other queries.

+### Extended Operators for Expressions

+There is a series of operators that can be used on integers, booleans and the string (more on the types in [type system section](#error-messages-and-type-system)).
+For the whole list of operators, check [Figure 8](#figure-8)

 ## Syntactic Features

 ### Automatically named imports & full paths

 We don't have to specify the table name when file names are valid identifiers, however when an invalid filename is used (e.g. `b$d.csv`) you will see the error: `illegal characters used in the import`

-Notice that, in [Figure 8](#figure-8), we also allow to specify the full path to the file to be flexible to different scenarios.
+Notice that, in [Figure 9](#figure-9), we also allow to specify the full path to the file to be flexible to different scenarios.

 ### Select wildcard

-If you want to select all values from a table (or all tables), you can use the `*` (aka "wildcard"), as shown in [Figure 9](#figure-9).
+If you want to select all values from a table (or all tables), you can use the `*` (aka "wildcard"), as shown in [Figure 10](#figure-10).

 ### Comments & Whitespace

-JCQL allows for using whitespace and comments, so that you can use it to write simple one liners as well as complex multi-line queries, an example of this can be found in [Figure 10](#figure-10).
+JCQL allows for using whitespace and comments, so that you can use it to write simple one liners as well as complex multi-line queries, an example of this can be found in [Figure 11](#figure-11).

 ## Evaluation

 As mentioned before, the evaluation is top to bottom.
-As the interpreter receives the parsed `AST`, first of all it opens all the relevant files and imports the relevant files.
-All of this is store is a map that is used throughout most of a program

-From them on, the evaluation takes the same structure as a pipe in Shell.
-We can `take` a particular table, join it with the other table (that can be another nested `take` with joins) which would return a final joined table.
-This table can then be optionally passed to the `where` clause, that takes each row and evaluates it against a given expression (boolean that is type checked) and returns a newly filtered table.

-We then get to the point of selection where all the select statements are converted to expressions (each expression must result in a String type) and is evaluated against each row resulting in yet another table.
-Finally, we can optionally pipe it to the `order` and resort all the rows.

-Each pipe is a Haskell function that takes on a table from the previous pipe and additional arguments (usually an expression) which varies depending on the function, and reconstructs the table from it, which is then passed on to the next pipe.
-This structure ensures the further scalability of the language, where even more additional pipes can be defined that will tweak the final output to the more desired format.
+Each script consists of maximum 5 macro steps.

+1. Importing (`import <file(s)>`) - the interpreter opens all the files stated (with relative paths or absolute, both being supported) and maps them to a name (aliased one or implicitly taken from the name of the file).
+These mappings will be used throughout the whole program
+2. Joining tables (`take`, `<join-type> join <table> (on <predicate>)`) - each statement starts with the `take`, where one of the previous imported tables is being accessed.
+It can then be followed by a series of joins, where table can be joined with either another table or other nested expressions consisting of `take` and joins.
+The result of this step is a new table of joins that is going to be used in the next step.
+3. Filtering rows (`where <expression>`, optional) - the table built before can be put through a filter where each row is evaluated against a predicate (expression).
+The rows satisfying that predicate will be kept in the resulting table.
+4. Selecting rows (`select <select_statement(s)>`) - each row is evaluated against a `select` expression that chooses which parts of a particular row will be used in the newly built table.
+The resulting table is built up row by row, just like with `where`
+5. Ordering rows (`order <order_type>`, optional) - the table's rows can be optionally ordered according to the definition of Lexicographical order in Haskell.
+By default (when no `order` is used) the order is kept _as is_

 ## Error Messages and Type System